andrewdwallo/filament-companies/README.md

 composer require andrewdwallo/filament-companies
 ```

 Execute one of the following Artisan commands to scaffold the application.
-The options include the base package or enabling Socialite support:
+The options include the **Base package** or enabling **Socialite** support.
 ```shell
 php artisan filament-companies:install filament --companies